tejasvi-insights/zepto-product-pricing-inventory-analysis/README.md

 - **1,877 of 3,731 SKUs (~50%) flagged as pricing mismatches under strict validation**

 **Root Cause Finding:**
-Traced the high mismatch rate to **rounding in stored discount percentages** — not actual data corruption.
-This distinction matters: a blanket fix would introduce errors, while a business rule clarification is the correct resolution.
+Traced a high mismatch rate to **rounding in stored discount percentages** rather than data corruption.
+Determined that a bulk correction would introduce errors, while clarifying the business rule was the appropriate resolution.

 **Key Observation:**
 - `mrp` and `discountedSellingPrice` are the **source-of-truth fields**